JaiRanchod/Desk-10-Software-Engineering-Group-Project/Documentation Notes/Scope of Project.md

-We are evaluating when we are just about to hit a milestone.
-So, at the end of the design stage, we continuously tried to improve the prototypes until we were all happy with the design.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;We are evaluating when we are just about to hit a milestone.
+So, at the end of the design stage, we continuously tried to improve the prototypes until we were all happy with the design.</p>